markanjski/Sign-up-Form/README.md

-# Sign-up-Form
+## Sign-up-Form
-This is my solution to sign-up form on TheOdin Project. <br>
+[This](https://markanjski.github.io/Sign-up-Form/) is my solution to sign-up form on TheOdin Project.
-This is [link](https://markanjski.github.io/Sign-up-Form/) to the solution